MUSIC, SOUND, IMAGE - 2021/2

 Coursework: Composition Portfolio (addresses LO 1, 2, 3, 4, 5) 100%

 Formative assessment and feedback

 Students work on regular compositional and technical tasks, elements of which may be used as part of their summative assessment.
-Where possible these are shared in class and will receive formative feedback individual tutorials, email, and online discussion forums as appropriate.
+These may be presented in class as works in progress and will receive formative feedback as appropriate.
 Tutorials (individual and group) will be offered both for general guidance and for coursework assessments.

 - Develop key skills in recognising and 'reading' different types of moving image content